Travel: Thorn Ford

 Looting Kressle’s Camp

-Next send your character with the highest Trickery score to the southeast to locate a locked chest (DC 15).
-Save/load until you open it up, then loot it for a Scroll of Doom, a Scroll of Shocking Grasp and a bunch of other, mundane goodies.
+Next send your character with the highest Trickery score to the southeast to locate a locked chest [Trickery 15].
+Save/load until you open it up if you wish, then loot it for a Scroll of Doom, a Scroll of Shocking Grasp and a bunch of other, mundane goodies.
 Another chest - not locked - can be found to the west, inside of which you’ll find a Scroll of Corrosive Touch and some baubles.

 The Stag Lord’s Wine

 Up until now you’ve been able to do relatively little harm to the Stag Lord, but now you’ve caused Kressle’s defection or destruction, another opportunity to diminish your foe can be found west of the bandit watchtower, but more checks must be made, so save your game if you wish to try your luck.
 Investigate the stash and succeed at a [Perception 18] check, then a [Lore (Nature) 15] check.
 The latter check will only appear if you succeed at it, so if you don’t see it, reload and try again.
 The alternatives range from petty (smashing the Stag Lord’s wine) to profitable (stealing said wine), but poisoning it is a far, far better alternative.
 You can sell the stolen wine for 125 GP, while destroying the wine will net you some experience, so if you feel poisoning an enemy is beneath the good party, at least you won’t have to leave empty-handed.